Lime Kiln Point State Park

 How to get to Lime Kiln Point

 As mentioned above, you’ll need to review the ferry schedule carefully and reserve a vehicle spot in advance.
 You can still drive on without a reservation, but I definitely wouldn’t recommend it.
 On a Friday or Saturday in summer it appears like everyone in the state is going to the islands.
-If you are just walking on or taking a bicycle you won’t need a reservation.
+You won’t need a reservation if you are just walking on or taking a bicycle.
 But remember the park is not within walking distance from the ferry terminal at Friday Harbor.

 San Juan Islands Ferry #64889 Purchase